melsiir/CSS-experiments/readme.md

-#hello this my first concious rep
+#hello this my first concious repo

+#trying update the the readmd file